Durrus

 Durrus is on the Wild Atlantic Way driving route which spans the Irish coastline from the Inishowen peninsula in Donegal to Kinsale in County Cork.
-A number of public gardens have been established in the area, including 'Kilvarock' and 'Cois Abhann'.
+A number of public gardens have been established in the area, including 'Kilravock' and 'Cois Abhann'.

 Name

 Durrus was known in mid-19th century as both Four Mile Water (after the nearby river) and Carrigboi (from Carraig Bhuí, the Irish for Yellow Rock).
 There are a number of variations and derivations given in the Irish language for the village's name, including Dubh Ros (black or dark headland) and Dúras (as used on local road signs).